What is the EU Charter of Fundamental Rights?

 What does Brexit mean for the EU Charter?

-The UK Government’s position is that removing the Charter shall not result in individuals suffering from lower rights protection.
-In December 2017 it published a report which attempted to show that every right in the Charter was already protected somewhere else, such as in domestic law or under another international treaty which the UK has ratified.
+The UK Government’s position is that removing the Charter will not result in lower protection for human rights, including children and young people's rights.
+It claims that every right in the Charter is already protected somewhere else, such as in domestic law or under another international treaty which the UK has ratified.